LeaderPortfolio

 1960

-Earned a bachelor's degree from the Wharton School of the University of Pennsylvania.
+Earned a bachelor's degree in economics from the Wharton School of the University of Pennsylvania.

 Philanthropic Impact